robfatland/greenandblack/lexicon.md

 [github](https://github.com/robfatland/greenandblack/blob/gh-pages/lexicon.md)

-Here are all the answers to all the important questions in the circa-2022 data science ecosystem.
-Well, some of them anyway.

 ## Weasel???
 Anaconda???
 What, are we in some sorta zoo????

 This is an unapologetic sequence of lexicon explanations, an infinite sequence of paragraphs.
+Here at last are all the answers to all the important questions in the circa-2022 data science ecosystem.
+Well, ok, some of them anyway.

 ### What is Anaconda?